thehydroimpulse/thrust/Readme.md

 }
 ```

 Now let's define the Rust file that can be located anywhere.
-Again, Thrust doesn't generate any extra files, so it's completely agnostic to how your file system is structured.
+Again, thrust doesn't generate any extra files, so it's completely agnostic to how your file system is structured.

 ```rust
 // src/lib.rs